 Nothing in the world beats a perfect roast chicken, so that would be a great entrée here.
 We serve this with cracklin’ chicken — the crispiest skin ever! — but grilled salmon would be lovely too!

-If you make Roasted Fennel, please let me know by leaving a review and rating below!
+If you make this Roasted Fennel recipe, please let me know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
 We LOVE seeing what you’re up to in the kitchen!